minnojs/minno-quest/src/js/quest/API.md

 ----------- | -----------
 stem 		| (text) The description of this column. value 		| The value to set for this column.
-Defaults to the number of the column (starting from 1, so that the response for choosing the third column is 3).
+Defaults to the number of the column (starting from 1, so that the response for choosing the third column is 3). noReverse 	| When reverseing row values, ignore this column (it will rettain its normal value).

 ##### grid.rows
 If you set a string instead of a row object it will be treated as if you set only the stem and all other values will be set by default.